Hey! Hope you are having an awesome time.

-You as a beginner may not know what parameters you should look for in a multimeter?
+I don’t blame you, as a beginner you may not know what parameters you should look for in a multimeter?
 What price should you pay?
-To help you with this tricky task, in this post I try my knowledge best to give you the best beginner multimeter.
+What are the famous brands for making best multimeters.

 - 2 There are other great options available

 - 3 What is a multimeter?

 - 4 Parameters to look for in a multimeter

 Like I said, it is the most fundamental tool.
 You just cannot go with electronics without learning or having a decent multimeter.

 Because, depending on your every electronics project, you will have to measure resistances, voltages, currents, inductances, capacitances and check the continuity.

 What power a multimeter gives you?

 - A multimeter gives you the power to troubleshoot or measure various components values and ratings for the designing of your electronics projects.
 It is the combination of Ammeter, Voltmeter, Resistance meter, and sometime Capacitance meter.